 Choose from our 2 manual wheat grass juicer models:

-HOW TO PREPARE WHEAT GRASS FOR JUICING
+HOW TO PREPARE FOR JUICING GRASS

 Wheat grass juice is most beneficial directly after juicing.
 While it can be made in larger quantities and refrigerated or frozen, it is optimal to juice in single batches.
 Follow the manufacturer’s instructions for your juicer, if available, or perform the following: